 Lack of efficacy of minocycline in neurodegeneration and inflammation

 It is possible that minocycline might be an ineffective anti-microglial agent in humans, hence its lack of effect in BeneMin.
-Indeed no new RCT evidence of benefit of minocycline in RCTs in preventing or slowing neurodegenerative disease has emerged since those noted at the beginning of BeneMin, excepting perhaps the improvements reported over placebo in 142 patients with multiple sclerosis 43.
-However the precise role of microglia in the initiation and continuation of these disorders is not entirely clear.
+Indeed, no new RCT evidence of benefit of minocycline in RCTs in preventing or slowing neurodegenerative disease has emerged since those noted at the beginning of BeneMin, excepting the improvements reported over placebo in 142 patients with multiple sclerosis 43.
+However, the precise role of microglia in the initiation and continuation of these disorders is not entirely clear.
 Furthermore, two RCTs report beneficial effects of minocycline in depression 44,45 in which there is evidence for microglial activation from PET TSPO binding.

 Implications for research